Home > Moving > City Guides > 11 Things to Know About Living in Columbia

 Photo via @colemanrojahn

 You don’t need a special occasion to have fun in River City!
-Sip on cocktails while watching musical acts from all genres at The Senate—one of the most popular live music venues in Columbia.
-Jam out like a true Southerner at Red Beans and Rice Jazz Cafe for a taste of the venue’s soul music.
-Get your jazz and blues fix in a more elegant atmosphere at Chayz Lounge—the perfect place to relax with friends or to wine and dine a special someone.
-Or take a trip to Downtown Columbia to see big-name performers like Diana Ross and REO Speedwagon at Township Auditorium.
+Head downtown to see big-name performers like Lil Wayne and Little Big Town at Township Auditorium.
+Sip cocktails while watching musical acts from all genres at The Senate—one of the most popular live music venues in Columbia.
+Discover up-and-coming country music stars during the “Nashville Hits The Roof” concert series at Tin Roof.
+Get your jazz and blues fix in a more elegant atmosphere at Chayz Lounge, a perfect place to relax with friends or enjoy an evening with a special someone.
+Spend your weekends at Breakers Live where there’s always a band on stage.
+Discover local, regional, and national Jazz and Blues bands with a Saturday-night trip to The Joint.
+Or head to The Venue in Downtown Columbia for dueling pianos, local musicians, karaoke, and more!

 Hit Up Columbia’s Nightlife